Invariance principle in dynamical systems: The invariance principle

-The proof we are going to explain here was given in \cite[Theorem~A and Corollary 2.2]{tahzibi-yang-IP}.
-See the article for more details.
+The proof we are going to explain here was given in \cite[Theorem~A and Corollary~2.2]{tahzibi-yang-IP}, see the article for more details.
 The proof of the general case can be found in \cite{CP}.

-The main idea is to use the definition of unstable entropy and Jensen inequality for convex functions to find an inequality between unstable entropy and the full entropy, then use that the equality in Jensen is only satisfy when the function is constant almost everywhere, this will give a condition on the disintegration that will be translated to $u$-invariance.
+The main idea is to use the definition of unstable entropy and Jensen inequality for convex functions to find an inequality between unstable entropy and the full entropy, then use the fact that the equality in Jensen is only satisfied when the function is constant almost everywhere.
+This will give a condition on the disintegration that will be translated to $u$-invariance.

 \begin{proof} Let $\tilde{\mu}=\pi_* \mu$.
 Fix $z\in N$ and let $\widetilde{R}=\eta_g(z)$ and $R=\pi^{-1}(\widetilde{R})$.
 Observe that $g^{-1}(\eta_g)$ gives a countable partition of $\widetilde{R}$.
 We denote this partition by $\{\widetilde{Q}_i\}_{i\in \mathbb{N}}$ and define $Q_i:=\pi^{-1}(\widetilde{Q}_i)$.